 An avid reader, he studied at Victoria Institution in Kuala Lumpur and Raffles Institution in Singapore.
 Later, he pursued law at King’s College in London.
 This, however, came to an abrupt halt during World War II.
 To make a living during these difficult times, Rajaratnam became a journalist.

-Armed with a few years of experience, he returned to Malaya in 1947 and got a job at the Malaya Tribune (1948–1950).
-He then joined the Singapore Standard as an associate editor in 1950, before moving to The Straits Times as an editorial staff (1954–1954).
+Rajaratnam and his Hungarian wife, Piroska Feher, returned to Malaya in 1947 where he secured a job with the Malaya Tribune the following year.
+After two years with the publication, Rajaratnam joined the Singapore Standard as an associate editor before moving to The Straits Times where he worked for five years.